laidbacki/LibertyCityFreeRoam/README.md

 **SERVER START/JOIN TAKES A LOT THE FIRST TIME.**

 /help to see all the useful commands
-/rules to see server rules
+/rules to view server rules

 It contains:
 - Full Liberty City Map with working *Traffic* and working *Dispatch* (**Unloaded Los Santos map**)